Preparing for Team Development Using Git

 NDGit.

-- Register the Next Design project file in Git.
+- Register the Next Design project files with Git.

-- Add the project file to be registered to the local repository, and commit and push it.
+- Add the project files to be registered to your local repository, commit, and push.

-If you save in JSON format, you can check the differences in text format.
+Next Design project files are saved in JSON format, so you can check the differences in text format.

-For information on how to write in JSON format and display the differences, please refer to here.
+For information on JSON format notation and displaying differences, please refer to here.

-When using Git, file names may be garbled in the repository commit history.
+When using Git, filenames may appear garbled in the repository's commit history.

 For information on how to prevent garbled characters, please refer to here.